How to Choose the Right Dentist for Dental Implants

 Posted on: June 15, 2021

-Whether you’ve moved to a new area, you’re unhappy with your current dentist or you need someone with reputable dental implant experience, here are 8 things to look for in a dentist and dental clinic.
+Whether you’ve moved to a new area, you’re unhappy with your current dentist or you need someone with reputable dental implant experience, here are 8 things to look for in a dental surgeon and dental implant clinic.

-A quick way to check the reputation of a dental practice is to see whether the clinic and its staff are QIP accredited.
+A way to check the reputation of a dental practice is to check whether they hold any accreditations.

-Perth Dental Implant Centre QIP Dental Practice Accredited QIP (Quality Innovation Performance) works with the Australian Dental Association (ADA) to define national standards that dentists should meet, in line with National Safety and Quality Health Service (NSQHS) Standards.
+A QIP Accredited Dental Practice (Quality Innovation Performance) works with the Australian Dental Association (ADA) to define national standards that dentists should meet, in line with National Safety and Quality Health Service (NSQHS) Standards.

 Assessment for QIP accreditation is voluntary, but it shows that a practice is committed to patient safety and continuous quality improvement, so you’ll know that your dental implant treatment is in safe hands.